l0rdn1kk0n/wicket-clientside-logging/README.md

 		.level(level)					// sets the log level for client side logger (default: error) .debug(bool)					// whether to activate debug mode or not; in debug mode all log messages will be written to console.log too (default: false)
-		.logger(logger)					// defines the logger that is used on server side (default: slf4j) .cleaner(cleaner)				// a cleaner is responsible for cleaning log messages; (default: remove all [\r\n\t])
+		.logger(logger)					// defines the logger that is used on server side (default: slf4j) .stacktrace(bool)				// whether to collect stacktrace on server side or not (default: false) .cleaner(cleaner)				// a cleaner is responsible for cleaning log messages; (default: remove all [\r\n\t])
 ```
 Configuration of ClientSideLoggingBehavior: